 You already know how important parks and recreation is to the community you serve.
 But, we need your help to ensure Congress continues to understand the importance of parks and recreation — help us meet our goal of 50 Park Champion events in 50 states by signing the Park Champion pledge.

 Once you’ve signed the pledge, take advantage of some of the great new tools available to you to get started:

 Host an Event — Now Even Easier to Do

 Park Champions who host events are powerfully poised to demonstrate the importance of parks and recreation to the community their members of Congress serve.
 It’s easy to build on an existing event by inviting your members of Congress.
 Check out www.nrpa.org/park-champions to access our easy-to-use Park Champion Advocacy Toolkit to get started.

 Learn and Grow

 Starting in early 2016, we’ll be hosting an exciting new series of monthly webinars designed to educate new and veteran Park Champions on how to be effective park and recreation advocates.
 Just like our 2015 webinars, the 2016 Park Champion webinar series will be packed with information on key park and recreation legislation, advocacy tips and tricks, and a premier slate of guest speakers.
 Stay tuned for a calendar of 2016 webinars.
 Did you miss any of our 2015 Park Champion webinars?
 Don’t worry!
-Archived recorded webinars are available here.
+Browse archived Park Champion webinars.

 We’re excited to announce that NRPA is now using CQ Engage, an innovative advocacy tool that makes it easier than ever for you to have your voices heard.
 With Engage, it takes just a few moments and the simple click of a button to be an advocate for the parks and recreation issues that matter most.
-Check out our new Engage site and take action today.
+Check out our new advocacy action center and take action today.